vhuynen/ESP32-CAM-Mailbox-Notifier/README.md

 It's the reason why I choose to use the [deep sleep mode](https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/) between two interrupts.
 Theoretically, the µc alone consumes 10 µA in deep sleep mode, in my case the ESP32-CAM consumes **5 mA** in real measure in deep sleep mode.

 When the system is woken up and do all tasks I have recorded a spike of **300 mA** without the flash.
 Thus, with a battery **18650-30Q** with a capacity of **3000 mAh** the system can be self-sufficient **more than three weeks**.

 <u>Hypothesis</u> :

 - 5 alerts a week that take 60 sec. by the µc  :
-  - 5 * 3 weeks * 300 mA * 60 sec. =  270 000 / 3 600 sec. = 75 mAh
+  - 5 x 3 weeks x 300 mA x 60 sec. =  270 000 / 3 600 sec. = 75 mAh
   - On the assumption that the flash consumes also 75 mAh on the same period.
 The flash lasts only one second.
 - Number of theoretical hours in deep sleep mode with a battery of 3000 mAh
   - (3000 mA - 150 mA)  / 5 mA = 570 hours
   - 570 hours  / 24 hours per day = **~24 days**

 > In real-life the system can be auto-powered for 15 days.